heiskr/u/README.md

 TODO Operator precedence with symbols

+#### 3.9 Mathematical Operators

-*Alias: Mathematical Operators.* Mathematical operators add back in the typical syntax, as well as the typical order of operations.
+Mathematical operators add back in the typical syntax, as well as the typical order of operations.
 Function names, symbols, or both are options.

 - multiply, times, *
 - divide, dividedBy, /